Jared Young Player Props: Cubs vs. Guardians

-On Saturday, Jared Young (on the back of going 2-for-3 with a triple and two RBI) and the Chicago Cubs play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 7:15 PM ET.
+Jared Young -- 0-for-2 in his last game -- will be in action for the Chicago Cubs against the Cleveland Guardians, with Aaron Civale on the hill, on July 2 at 2:20 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with a triple and two RBI) against the Guardians.
+In his previous game he had a hitless showing (0-for-2) against the Guardians.

 Jared Young Game Info & Props vs. the Guardians